mshafer1/frclabviewtutorials/_tutorials/fgv/index.md

 For the initialize case, put a default value in.

-{% include zoomableImage.html path='images/Init.png' alt='Put a default value in the initialize case' scaler='' height=480 width=510 %}
+{% include zoomableImage.html path='images/Init.png' alt='Put a default value in the initialize case' height=480 width=510 %}

 In the set case, this is where we can enforce the valid range of values.
 We take the input and run it through a coerce block and store the coerced value in the shift register.